 The other thing I feel adds to the value and relevance of human resources certification is the addition of social media components to the recertification criteria.
 I was honored to help create the new guidelines and be quoted in the recent HR Certification Institute press release that blogging will be eligible for recertification credits.
-You can check out the specifics here.

 As someone who has written SHRM whitepapers and articles for print publications, I was thrilled to see an acknowledgment that good HR-related content can exist on a web-based medium.
 It was also terrific to know that I wasn’t going to have to write 1250+ words (like my last whitepaper) to receive the credit.

 Given the importance of certification and the ability to use blogging in the recertification process, I’m thinking we could see more people venture into the HR blogging space.
 And that would be cool.
 So, I wanted to take a moment to answer here on the blog a recent reader question.

 The question was simple: Any advice for a newbie blogger?

 Human Resources manager Paul Smith, who has been writing at Welcome to the Occupation since 2009, recommended doing some research before selecting a blogging platform.
 “I wish I had done some preliminary homework on blog technology and creating a website.
 If I had, I would have probably used WordPress and not Blogger.
 Blogger has worked fine for me.
 However there are technological issues with my blog that I cannot solve.”